 (c) acting under an authorisation given by the CEO for the purposes of this regulation; or

-(d) a veterinary surgeon.
+(d) a veterinarian.

 (3) If fauna is to be cared for under subregulation (2)(a) or (b) at a place that is different to the place where it is authorised to be held under the licence, the holder of the licence must give the CEO written notice, in accordance with subregulation (4), at least 24 hours before the fauna is transferred to the other place.